Cancer Support: Psychology & Social Work

 How do I know whether to refer to Social Work or Psychology?

 The social workers and psychologists in our team use the same referral form.
-If you are unsure whether to refer to psychology or social work, please provide as much information as you can about the patient’s needs and the team will allocate the patient to the appropriate clinician.
+Please provide as much information as you can about the patient’s needs and the team will allocate the patient to the appropriate clinician.

 What happens when a referral is made to the Cancer Support Team?